·

 Nuuna Journal Review: “The End of Boring Notebooks”

-Nuuna journals are produced by a German company called Brandbook and position themselves as premium notebooks.
+Nuuna journals are produced by a German company called Brandbook and are positioning themselves as premium notebooks.

 General Journal Information

-Nuuna notebooks come in many sizes and with different materials for their covers.
-Notebook covers are usually made of smooth bonded leather (recycled leather made from leather cuttings) or jeans label materials.
+Nuuna journals come in many sizes and have different materials for their covers.
+The covers are usually made of smooth bonded leather (recycled leather made from leather cuttings) or jeans leather materials.

-They have different grids available, but here, I’ll be talking about dot grid notebooks.
 Now, there’s a seriously cool feature here – the dot grid comes in different colors!
-You can choose between grey, turquoise, and orange.
+You can choose between grey and neon orange.
 How awesome is that?

 • Screen Print